Legend of the Fist: The Return of Chen Zhen: Development

-Legend of the Fist: The Return of Chen Zhen is a continuation of the 1994 film Fist of Legend, with Donnie Yen taking over the role of Chen Zhen from Jet Li.
+This film is a continuation of the 1994 film Fist of Legend, with Donnie Yen taking over the role of Chen Zhen from Jet Li.
 Yen also previously played Chen Zhen in Fist of Fury, a 1995 television series adapted from the 1972 film of the same title which starred Bruce Lee as Chen Zhen.

 In February 2007, Gordon Chan announced plans to make a follow-up feature film to the 1994 film Fist of Legend.
-Chan, who was also the writer and director of Fist of Legend, announced that Donnie Yen would replace Jet Li as Chen Zhen in the film.
+It was announced that Yen would replace Li as Chen Zhen in the film, reprising his role from the 1995 television series.

 Production

-The film was directed by Andrew Lau, who also co-produced the film and served as a cinematographer alongside his frequent partner Ng Man-ching; Gordon Chan co-wrote and co-produced the film; John Chong served as an executive producer.
+The film was directed by Andrew Lau, who also co-produced the film and served as a cinematographer alongside his frequent partner Ng Man-ching.
+Gordon Chan co-wrote and co-produced the film, while John Chong served as an executive producer.
 The film was a co-production between Hong Kong film distributor Media Asia Films, Lau's production company Basic Pictures, and Chinese film producer Enlight Pictures.

-On 15 November 2009, Gordon Chan promised the film would not be another remake of Fist of Fury.
-He also said that in Fist of Legend, Chen Zhen is in his 20s, while in this film Chen would be in his 30s.
+Gordon Chan said that the film would not be another remake of Fist of Fury.
+He also said that in Fist of Legend, Chen Zhen is in his 20s, while in this film Chen is in his 30s.

 Casting

-On 29 October 2009, Anthony Wong was announced to be a part of the supporting cast, prior to principal photography, the supporting cast members for the film was announced.
-Zhou Yang and Shu Qi will play two women competitively vying for Chen Zhen's affection; Huang Bo will play an underdog fighter; Anthony Wong plays a local crime boss.
+Anthony Wong was cast in a supporting role prior to principal photography.
+Other supporting cast include Zhou Yang and Shu Qi playing two women who vie for Chen Zhen's affection.
+Huang Bo plays an underdog fighter, while Anthony Wong plays a local crime boss.

 Filming

-Principal photography for Legend of the Fist: The Return of Chen Zhen began on 15 November 2009, following a press conference attended by the cast and crew; filming took place in Shanghai. and concluded in early February.
+Principal photography for Legend of the Fist: The Return of Chen Zhen began on 15 November 2009, following a press conference attended by the cast and crew; filming took place in Shanghai and concluded in early February 2010.

 Action choreography

 The fight scenes were choreographed by Donnie Yen.
 For this film, Yen mentioned that he included nunchaku and the screaming elements as a tribute to Bruce Lee, who played Chen Zhen in the 1972 film Fist of Fury.
 Furthermore, he incorporated many mixed martial arts (MMA) elements in the film, coupled with the utilisation of Wing Chun.
-MMA is an interdisciplinary form of fighting utilising elements of Brazilian Jiu-Jitsu, judo, karate, boxing, kickboxing & wrestling, which are evidently in the film.
+MMA is an interdisciplinary form of fighting utilising elements of Brazilian Jiu-Jitsu, judo, karate, boxing, kickboxing & wrestling, which are evident in the film.

 Yen also stated that the concept behind Bruce Lee's Jeet Kune Do is similar to that of MMA, hence the incorporation of many forms of martial arts is a necessity in this film.

 Release

 Legend of the Fist: The Return of Chen Zhen was released theatrically in Hong Kong on 23 September 2010.
-It was further announced that the film will be released to theatres in the United States in its original, uncut international version by Variance Films on 22 April 2011.
-Thus, a total of 10 minutes of non-fighting scenes will be included.
+The film was released to theatres in the United States in its original, uncut international version by Variance Films on 22 April 2011.
+A total of 10 minutes of non-fighting scenes were included.